meetings/gearsloth/README.md

 Currently, there are two database backend adapters.

+Well, ok, there is a third adapter named `composite`, but it is likely to be deprecated soon, so it is not documented at all.

 ### SQLite

 This adapter requires the [sqlite3][sqnpm] package, which can be installed with *npm*: